Jerrold D. Green: Career

 In 1996, Green became the director at the Center for Middle East Public Policy at the RAND Corporation, and then director of international programs and development at RAND.
 During that time, Green authored numerous pieces on issues including NATO policy in the Mediterranean, US-Middle East relations, the security policies of Iran, and democracy and Islam in Afghanistan.

 Green also served as partner and executive vice president for international operations at Best Associates, a privately held merchant banking firm with global operations, and executive vice president for academic affairs for the Whitney International University System and the senior advisory board of Academic Partnerships, both based in Dallas, Texas.
 Green later returned to RAND, where he oversaw an attempt to broaden RAND's Middle East-based policy analysis work.

 Green has lived as a Fulbright Fellow in Egypt, three years in Israel, and conducted field research in Iran.

-From 2008 through 2024, Green served as the president and chief executive officer of the Pacific Council on International Policy in Los Angeles.
+From 2008 through June 2024, Green served as president and chief executive officer of the Pacific Council on International Policy in Los Angeles, California.
+The Pacific Council is a nonpartisan foreign policy organization dedicated to bringing the perspective and resources of the U.S. West Coast to bear on global issues through events, conferences, delegations, and task forces.

+During his tenure, Green led three U.S. Department of Defense-sponsored fact-finding delegations to Afghanistan and one to Iraq.
+He also led Pacific Council fact-finding delegations to Argentina, Chile, China, Cuba, France, Myanmar, North Korea, Russia, Uzbekistan, and South Sudan.
+In addition, Green served as a member of a joint task force between the Pacific Council and the Consejo Mexicano de Asuntos Internacionales (COMEXI) examining the U.S.–Mexican border, the findings of which were published by the Woodrow Wilson Center.

+Green represented the Pacific Council as an observer at the legal proceedings conducted at Guantánamo Bay, Cuba, by the U.S. Department of Defense.
+Recommendations made by the Council's Guantánamo Bay task force were included in the FY2018 Defense Bill by Congressman Adam Schiff (D-CA).
+In March 2019, Green received the World Trade Week Southern California Stanley T. Olafson Bronze Plaque Award on behalf of the Los Angeles Area Chamber of Commerce.

+Upon his retirement at the end of June 2024, Green assumed the title of president emeritus and continues to serve on the organization's board of directors and as senior fellow for the Middle East and South Asia.